dagda1/cuttingedge/packages/use-mathjax/README.md

 ![math notation rendered with MathJax component](./img/eq2.png)

-The `MathJax` component takes an `html` string prop of MathJax markup.
+The `MathJax` component takes an `expr` string prop of MathJax markup.